svanteschubert/msv-merge-project/README.md

 ## MSV Source Code Origins

-The primary source code origin is at former Sun/Oracle at [http://java.net/downloads/msv/releases/](http://java.net/downloads/msv/releases/), which redirects to [https://www.oracle.com/splash/java.net/maintenance/index.html](https://www.oracle.com/splash/java.net/maintenance/index.html), where MSV can be found among [https://javaee.github.io/other-migrated-projects.html](https://javaee.github.io/other-migrated-projects.html), where it is stated at the top: "The following projects are archived.
-If you have an interest in any of these projects or technologies, please contact us through through our discussion list at glassfish at javaee dot groups dot io (you must be a member of javaee dot groups dot io to post messages)".
+The primary source code origin is at former Sun/Oracle at [http://java.net/downloads/msv/releases/](http://java.net/downloads/msv/releases/), which redirects to [https://www.oracle.com/splash/java.net/maintenance/index.html](https://www.oracle.com/splash/java.net/maintenance/index.html), where MSV can be found among [https://javaee.github.io/other-migrated-projects.html](https://javaee.github.io/other-migrated-projects.html), where it is stated at the top: "*The following projects are archived.
+If you have an interest in any of these projects or technologies, please contact us through through our discussion list at glassfish at javaee dot groups dot io (you must be a member of javaee dot groups dot io to post messages)*".

 Therefore the original source code repository is no longer accessible, but there are the following source origins: